 Network monitoring is a key component to having a healthy infrastructure.
 By performing this, an organization can see issues as they arise thereby allowing the appropriate teams to be engaged to stave off catastrophe.
 Additional benefits to this are identifying devices that being impacted by resource constraints or segments of the network that are congested thereby causing latency.

-Lastly, with all of the technology and security a wealth of data is generated.
+With all of the technology and security tools used in an organization, a wealth of data is generated.
 This data needs to be aggregated and consolidated into a single pane of glass.
 It is too difficult for an administrator or security associate to login to numerous applications to monitor and respond.
 This is where a Security Information & Event Management (SIEM) solution comes in.
 By aggregating all of the aforementioned data into a single source, this allows administrators and security professionals to monitor all applications and systems simultaneously as well as quickly identify and respond as they arise.
 An attack can be traced across multiple technologies quickly which enables the technology teams to mitigate exponentially faster.

 The deepwatch Difference

-deepwatch is able to ingest all of your data whether it be network, application, endpoint, email, etc. into Splunk, a best in breed SIEM.
+deepwatch Managed Detection and Response gives you the ability to ingest all of your data whether it be network, application, endpoint, email, etc. into Splunk, a best in breed SIEM.
 That data is enriched with our threat intelligence and then analyzed with our proprietary detections to identify malicious activity as it occurs.
 In addition to this, we apply behavioral analytics to aid in detecting unusual activity that occurs within your environment.

 Our vulnerability management solution and unique methodology ensure that you are apprised of the latest technology risks that your organization faces.
 We will collaborate with you to provide patch management advice and prioritization to stop threat actors from breaching networks or laterally moving within them.

-Lastly, our Managed EDR and firewall solution will provide you with the security you deserve.
+With deepwatch Endpoint Detection and Response and Firewall Management solutions, you can have firewall protection you need to defend against ransomware at the endpoint.
 Our service detects and blocks attacks and even the most complex threats actors who utilize diverse and sophisticated TTPs.
 We manage all aspects of the platforms including administration, threat intelligence and detection, customized policy management, and vendor support coordination.

-With deepwatch, you can get the full spectrum of security services of identifying and understanding your risks, hardening your environment, enriching your data with intelligence, and detecting and responding to the threats that you will encounter.
+When you combining these world class Managed Security Services together, you can get the full spectrum of services to identify and understand your risks, like ransomware, plus harden your environment, enrich your data with intelligence, patch vulnerabilities, and detect and respond to the threats that you will encounter.